unahouExosite/docs/scripting/README.md

-  Authentication with www.twitter.com requires that a user have a twitter.com account and, under their user account, a twitter application, on behalf of which, the OnePlatform script will be able to send tweets.
+  Authentication with www.twitter.com requires that a user have a twitter.com account and, under their user account, a twitter application, on behalf of which, the One Platform script will be able to send tweets.
 Follow the process described on www.twitter.com to set up an account and an application for your account.
 Then, under the new application's settings, obtain the above four values.

   ------------------------------------------------------------------------------
   Returns:         true :: boolean         - tweet was successfully sent
-          false ,reason :: boolean ,string - tweet was not successfully sent
+          false, reason :: boolean, string - tweet was not successfully sent

-  Twitter.com rejects subsequent, identical tweets.
+  twitter.com rejects subsequent, identical tweets.
 This can result in failure reason "undelivered".
 ```